poboisvert/AirflowETL/README.md

   - python delete_cluster_redshift.py (Please do it in order to reduce your invoice)

+- Step 6: Staging database ready for analysis in Jupyer

 ### Data Pipeline Design

 - The ETL pipeline uses Python (pandas), that simplifies data manipulation and the exportation to a csv and boto3 also allows connection to Redshift Database.